Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Introduction

 Large Language Models (LLMs) are revolutionizing the landscape of deep learning, showcasing remarkable capabilities in generating human-quality text and tackling diverse language tasks~\citep{anil2023palm, openai2023gpt4}.
 While supervised fine-tuning (SFT) on human-collected data further boosts their performance on tasks of interest, acquiring high-quality human data poses a significant bottleneck.
 This is particularly demanding for complex problem-solving tasks, requiring significant resources and expert knowledge.
 To address this hurdle, model-generated synthetic data emerges as a promising alternative, offering scalability and cost-effectiveness, provided its quality can be ensured.
 While LLMs hold the potential to self-evaluate generated data, this paper explores a simpler setting where an external, scalar feedback signal serves as a quality indicator for each generated sample.

 To investigate training on model-generated data, we consider a simple yet powerful self-training approach for language models that requires only two capabilities: 1) generating samples from the model and 2) evaluating these samples with a scoring mechanism.
-To ensure clarity and consistency, we adopt the terminology of Reinforced Self-Training~\citep{gulcehre2023reinforced} and call this approach \emph{\method{}}.
+This approach shares similarities with Reinforced Self-Training~(ReST) proposed by \citet{gulcehre2023reinforced}.
+We make some modifications to ReST (detailed in Section~\ref{sec:rest}), and call our approach \emph{\method{}}.
 We show that \method{} can be viewed as applying expectation-maximization for reinforcement learning~\citep{dayan1997using, peters2007reinforcement}, which we present formally in Section~\ref{sec:rest}.
 Specifically, \method{} alternates between the expectation and maximization steps: \begin{enumerate} \item \grow{} (\texttt{E-step}): The language model generates multiple output samples for each input context.
 Then, we filter these samples using a binary reward to collect the training dataset. \item \improve{} (\texttt{M-step}): The original language model is supervised fine-tuned on the training dataset from the previous \grow{} step.
-The fine-tuned model is then used in the next \grow{} step. \end{enumerate} \method{}, with its various adaptations, has demonstrated success in enhancing language models across diverse domains, including machine translation \citep{norouzi2016reward, gulcehre2023reinforced}, semantic parsing \citep{agarwal2019learning}, preference alignment~\citep{dong2023raft}, and elementary reasoning \citep{zelikman2022star, yuan2023scaling}.
-However, prior works primarily applied \method{} to relatively small language models (up to 7B parameters), with limited scalability observed for larger models \citep{yuan2023scaling}.
+The fine-tuned model is then used in the next \grow{} step. \end{enumerate} \method{}, with its various adaptations~(Section~\ref{sec:ref}), has demonstrated success in enhancing language models across diverse domains, including machine translation \citep{norouzi2016reward, gulcehre2023reinforced}, semantic parsing \citep{agarwal2019learning}, preference alignment~\citep{dong2023raft}, and elementary reasoning \citep{zelikman2022star, yuan2023scaling}.
+However, prior works primarily applied training with self-generated data to relatively small language models (up to 7B parameters), with limited scalability observed for larger models \citep{yuan2023scaling}.
 Complementing these efforts, our work aims to investigate the effectiveness and scalability of model-generated synthetic data compared to human-generated data in two challenging, less explored domains: competition-level mathematical problem-solving~(MATH) \citep{hendrycks2021measuring} and code generation~(APPS)~\citep{hendrycks2021measuringcode}.